kongzhecn/OMG/README.md

 ## :wrench: Dependencies and Installation

-1.The code requires `python==3.10.6`, as well as `pytorch==2.0.1` and `torchvision==0.15.2`.
+The code requires `python==3.10.6`, as well as `pytorch==2.0.1` and `torchvision==0.15.2`.
 Please follow the instructions [here](https://pytorch.org/get-started/locally/) to install both PyTorch and TorchVision dependencies.
 Installing both PyTorch and TorchVision with CUDA support is strongly recommended.

 ```bash
 conda create -n MMC python=3.10.6